 - A partial positive list for additives which can be used in Food Contact plastics.
 Some of these have their own specific migration limits.

 Complying with EU Regulation 10/2011 is a mandatory requirement for plastic food contact materials.
-The responsibility for compliance lies with the packaging manufacturer, and any material changes should be re-analysed to demonstrate continued safety.
+The responsibility for compliance lies with the packaging manufacturer, and any material changes should be re-analysed to demonstrate continued compliance.

 Expert support for regulatory compliance